nathanielhall/configuration/README.md

 # Configuration files and more

-> This repo provides a central location for configuration files, settings,
+> This repo provides a central location for my configuration files; vscode, tmux, vim, zsh, and mac setup.
-> keybindings, mac setup, and more.

 ## Todo